 These instructions guide you though the process of uploading code to the flight computer.
-If you are using stand-alone setup, that is all you need to do to get you going.
+If you are not using the mission computer, this is all you need to do to get flying.

 Before you begin, determine whether you want to use the PX4 USB Bootloader, or whether you prefer to use a JTAG programmer such as the Black Magic Probe.
 Instructions for both cases are below.
-Note that for the hardware the casing has to be cut away and solder on JTAG header in order to use the probe.
+Note that for the Pixhawk the casing has to be cut away, and a JTAG header soldered on in order to use the probe.

-The PX4 development team has written a USB bootloader for the Pixhawk and distributes loaders for Windows, Mac, and Linux.
+The PX4 project has a USB bootloader for the Pixhawk and distributes loaders for Windows, Mac, and Linux.
 The PX4 bootloader is flashed to the Pixhawk at the factory.
 This is the easiest method of uploading new programs to the Pixhawk and does not require hardware aside from a USB cable.
 By default, SMACCMPilot binaries are built to be compatible with the PX4 bootloader.

-These instructions may be augmented by the PX4 Project wiki page on the same topic.
+For more detail, see the PX4 Project wiki page on the bootloader.

 If you wish to build your own PX4 bootloader from sources, clone and build the PX4 project Bootloader repository.